Suhandi

-Suhandi (born 29 October 1991) is an Indonesian professional footballer who plays as an attacking midfielder for Liga 2 clubs PSKC Cimahi.
+Suhandi (born 29 October 1991) is an Indonesian professional footballer who plays as an attacking midfielder for Liga Nusantara clubs Persitara North Jakarta.

 Club career

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 1.
 Suhandi made his debut on 24 May 2019 in a match against PSM Makassar.
 On 23 September 2019, Suhandi scored his first goal for Badak Lampung against TIRA-Persikabo in the 45th minute at the Sumpah Pemuda Stadium, Bandar Lampung.